August 25, 2019 • 5 minute read

 Research

-Does any research currently exist that the product designer can rely on to inform their work?
-Note: Research can also be extracted from internal data sources like customer support conversations, previous team research, or documentation.
+Does any research currently exist that the product designer can rely on to inform their work Research can also be extracted from internal data sources like customer support conversations, previous team research, or documentation.
 Does any new research need to be conducted?
-Note: Investing time and resources into new research should produce a significantly better outcome for the project
+Investing time and resources into new research should produce a significantly better outcome for the project

 Does the team need any new tools to be to conduct their research?
 New tools like session recording, user testing, and surveys should be considered if not already put into place.